Travel 101 tickets

 Third-party sites

-There are third-party sites such as kayak, and they offer deals that you cannot find anywhere else.
-And sometimes better deals than what the carriers can provide you.
+Third-party sites such as Kayak offer deals you cannot find anywhere else, sometimes better deals than the carriers.
 Some people love and swear by these sites.

 I do not because you might have to deal with a third party if something goes wrong.
 Instead of being able to deal with an airline that’s in front of you.
 And so it could take you longer to resolve any issues you might have.